openoms/bitcoin-tutorials/ssh_tunnel.md

 ## Advantages:
 * no port forwarding needed on the LAN of the host
 * encrypted connection
-* hides the IP of the host
+* hides the IP of the host from the public

 ## Requirements:
 * a Virtual Private Server (VPS) - eg. a minimal package on Lunanode for ~3.5$/month